alpYener123/FindGeoLocation/README.md

-# TPS
+# TPS -- Turkey Positioning System

-TPS (Turkey Positioning System), detects city-level locations of tweets that were collected via Twitter API v1 or v2
+TPS, detects city-level locations of tweets that were collected via Twitter API v1 or v2

 Works for Turkish cities only.